-Eviction refers to a process whereby a landlord removes a tenant from his rental property.
+Typically, eviction refers to a process whereby a landlord removes a tenant from their rental property.
 A landlord can't evict you without giving written notice, going to the court and winning the case.
 If your landlord tires to evict you from your rental property without going to the court, you may be able to protect yourself.

 Steps to Take

 If your landlord tries to evict you illegally, you can take legal action to stop him.
 Otherwise, you face being evicted with no place to go.
 Call the police or sheriff and tell him that your landlord is trying to force you to move out without a Warrant of Eviction.